-On 29 May an attempt, sponsored by the mayoral committee (MAYCO) member for Economic, Environmental & Spatial Planning (EE&SP), to remove all authority from sub-councils concerning land use planning applications, and with it the public’s right to participate in the decision-making process, was only thwarted by a number of councillors refusing to approve the measure.
-The matter has not gone away.
-It was on MAYCO’s agenda for the 16th of this month but has been postponed until August.
+On 29 May there was an attempt, sponsored by the mayoral committee (MAYCO) member for Economic, Environmental & Spatial Planning (EE&SP), to remove all authority from sub-councils concerning land use planning applications and with it, the public’s right to participate in the decision-making process.
+Only a few council members refused to approve the measure and the matter was postponed until August 2013.

-Now we learn that at the MAYCO meeting on the 16th of this month the same EE&SP member persuaded the mayor and her colleagues to overturn a decision taken last November regarding the most productive & fertile part of the Phillipi Horticultural Area (PHA).
+It became evident that, at the MAYCO meeting on the 16th, the same EE&SP member persuaded the mayor and her colleagues to overturn a decision taken last November regarding the most productive & fertile part of the Phillipi Horticultural Area (PHA).